Liam MacCarthy Cup: New trophy

 The GAA commissioned a replica from silversmith James M. Kelly.
 The silver for the new cup was donated by Johnson Matthey Ireland at the behest of Kieran D. Eustace Managing Director, a native of Newtowncashel Co.
 Longford.
 Tipperary were the last team to claim the original.
 In 1992, an exact replica was produced and has been awarded on an annual basis since then.
 Kilkenny were the first team to win the "new" MacCarthy Cup.
 Kilkenny are also the team to have won the new trophy on the most occasions and were the only team to have won it four consecutive times (2006, 2007, 2008, 2009) until Limerick emulated the feat (2020, 2021, 2022, 2023).

 All-Ireland winners are permitted to keep the trophy for a period of one year until the following year's All-Ireland final.
 All-Ireland-winning captains receive a model replica of the Liam MacCarthy Cup.
-The trophy is currently held by Tipperary.
+The trophy is currently held by Limerick.

 In 2010, the GAA asked the same silversmith to produce another replica of the trophy (the third Liam MacCarthy Cup), although this was to be used only for marketing purposes.
+However, in 2025 it was awarded to Tipperary captain Ronan Maher after the All-Ireland final.